 It’s possible for a bad foundation to cause a failure in the roof.
 It’s not very common except in old uninhabited buildings.
 This is because the symptoms of a poor foundation will often be spotted long before it reaches the point that it can move the roof system.
 If the foundation is settling unevenly, then the structure is out of level as one side of the building is lower than the other.
 This difference continues up through the entire structure and if the difference is big enough it will put the roof in a position where it is unable to support the snow load that it’s intended to.
 It’s good practice to routinely inspect the foundation for changes and understand the relationship between the top and bottom of a building.

 A very common way for water damage to occur, especially in cold climates, is through ice damming.
 Ice damming happens when water melts on the upper portion of your roof, runs down, and the melts on the eave.
 Then the ice builds up and is moving against the direction that water was intended to flow.
 There are several ways to correct this problem; some of them inside and some of them outside.
 Regardless of what’s wrong with your roof, it’s clear that it’s better to fix roof issues as they pop up, rather than deal with the incalculable expense of a roof collapse and costly roof expenses and repairs.

 Contact Dirt Connections Today

-For tips on collapsing roofs and the services we can provide, check out our informational pages on residential roofing and commercial roofing to learn how we can keep your roof in tip top shape.
+For tips on how to minimize roof repairs and expenses, check out our informational pages on residential roofing and commercial roofing to learn how we can keep your roof in tip top shape.
 If you have any additional questions, please call or contact Dirt Connections online today.
 We are happy to assist you!